Stay-Determined/Projets-Arduino/README.md

-Here some tests that i've done by using Arduino
+Here's some tests that i've done by using Arduino